How to see if someone has been snooping on your devices

 Apps can’t hide on smartphones.
 If someone has installed an additional app on your handheld device, you’ll be able to see it in the main list.
-On Android, open Settings and pick Apps and notifications then See all apps.
+On Android, open Settings and pick Apps, then See all apps.
 On iOS, just open Settings and scroll down to see everything that’s installed.

 You can specifically look at recently installed apps too, but only on iPhones.
 Scroll to the App Library screen (it’ll be to the right of all your home screens), and you’ll see there’s a Recently Added window showing the last apps installed.

 If you have web and app activity logging set up for your Google account, this will show what’s been happening on any Android devices linked to your Google ID, and any Google apps you’re signed into on iOS devices.
-Visit the My Google Activity page on the web to set up this feature, and see which apps have been used and what websites have been visited.
+Visit the My Google Activity page on the web to set up this feature, and see which apps an intruder might have used, or what websites they might have visited.

-Then there are the activity logs inside your individual apps, and your mobile web browser is a good example.
-Open up Chrome for Android, tap the three dots (top right), then choose History to see recently viewed webpages.
-In Safari on iOS, tap inside the address bar, tap the book icon, then open the History tab that is under the icon that looks like a clock.
+Then there are the activity logs inside individual apps, and your mobile web browser is a good example.
+Open up Chrome for Android, tap the three dots (top right), then choose History to see recently viewed web pages.
+In Safari on iOS, open any tab, tap the book icon, then hit the clock icon to open the browser’s history.

 If you’re an Android user, another useful place to check is your notification history.
-From Settings tap Apps and notifications, Notifications, and Notification history to see alerts that have come in recently.
+From Settings, tap Notifications, then Notification history to see alerts that have come in recently.
 It’s possible that if an unwelcome guest has been on your phone, there will be some traces of what they’ve been up to here.

 Regardless of your operating system, you’ve got plenty of other options too—open your phone’s gallery app to see recently taken photos, for example, or open your email client and switch to the sent items folder to check if any messages have been sent in your name.
 Apps like YouTube and Netflix let you look back on what you’ve viewed recently as well.

-These checks don’t really give you any guarantees.
+These checks, of course, don’t really give you any guarantees.
 For example, someone could send a message on your phone and then go back and delete it before you have a chance to check.
 But they might turn up some clues of suspicious activity.

 Checking your laptop